SysKitTeam/docs-point/activation/activate-syskit-point.md

 After you click the appropriate button, continue with the following steps:
 * **Fill in all the required fields**: name, company, email, and the provided license key.
 * **Click the Activate button** to start the validation process.
-It only takes 2-5 seconds to perform the activation and it is a one-time-only procedure.
+It only takes 2-5 seconds to perform the activation, and it is a one-time-only procedure.
 If the validation of your email address is successful, an info dialog will appear thanking you for the activation.

 ![Activation Dialog](../.gitbook/assets/activate-syskit-point_activation-dialog.png)